-Are wine clubs or subscriptions worth it?
+Are wine clubs worth joining?

 Supermarkets are steadily buying up wine retailers, wine producers and vineyards, and using private labels to squeeze out smaller producers.